Saint-Pompont

 Rural, but not remote.

-Sol du Mazel sits in the commune of Saint-Pompont — a proper Périgord village with a boulangerie, a Romanesque church and a Viva supermarket, fifteen minutes on foot down the old footpath from the property.
-The kind of village most visitors drive past without stopping.
+Sol du Mazel sits in the commune of Saint-Pompont — a proper Périgord village with a boulangerie, a Romanesque church and a supermarket, fifteen minutes on foot down the old footpath.
+The kind of village most visitors drive past without stopping, which is exactly why it's worth staying in.

 Dordogne river Sarlat Domme Castelnaud Sol du Mazel ✈ Bergerac 55km Brive 65km PÉRIGORD NOIR DORDOGNE · FRANCE